-In the fall of 1955 a special line of buffet ware was crafted.
-Kenilworth, as it would come to be known, was made in the same body as Epicure.
-Pink, black, turquoise, and white glazes used in the Epicure and Dura-Print lines were selected.
-Most of the Kenilworth pieces were made with brass fitting which served as decorative accents to the bases and lids of hollowware.
-Several styles of carafes, bowls and casserole were made in simple, round shapes.
+In the fall of 1955 a special line of buffet ware was created for Jack Kleinman, a distributor of silverware, glassware, and giftware out of New York.
+The new shape, Kenilworth, was made in the same oven proof body as Epicure.
+Four glazes were used: white and pink from Epicure and black and turquoise from Charm House.
+Most of the Kenilworth pieces were made with brass fittings which served as decorative accents to the bases and lids of hollowware.

 In 1957, four items were added to the Kenilworth line: coffee server, sugar, creamer, and an ice bucket.
 Pieces were picked up from other lines as needed such as Epicure and Charm House.
 Some Kenilworth orders include the fluted ashtray.

 |The Standard Kenilworth Assortment

 - Covered casserole, 10 ¾"

 - Oval platter

 - Salad bowl, 10 ⅜" x 3 ½"

 - Shrimp bowl, 11 ⅜" x 2 ⅞"